 Zirconium Alloy

-A typical composition of nuclear-grade zirconium alloys is more than 95 weight percent zirconium and less than 2% of tin, niobium, iron, chromium, nickel and other metals, which are added to improve mechanical properties and corrosion resistance.
-The most commonly used alloy, to date, in PWRs, has been Zircaloy 4, however currently this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
-The maximum temperature, at which zirconium alloys can be used in water cooled reactors, depends on their corrosion resistance.
-Alloys of type Zircalloy, in which tin is the basic alloying element that provides improvement of their mechanical properties, have a wide distribution in the world.
-However in this case, the decrease of corrosion resistance in water and steam is taken place that resulted in the need for additional alloying.
+A typical composition of nuclear-grade zirconium alloys is more than 95 weight percent zirconium and less than 2% of tin, niobium, iron, chromium, nickel, and other metals added to improve mechanical properties and corrosion resistance.
+To date, the most commonly used alloy in PWRs has been Zircaloy 4.
+However, currently, this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
+The maximum temperature at which zirconium alloys can be used in water-cooled reactors depends on their corrosion resistance.
+Alloys of type Zircalloy, in which tin is the basic alloying element that improves their mechanical properties, have a wide distribution worldwide.
+However, in this case, the decrease of corrosion resistance in water and steam is taken place, resulting in the need for additional alloying.
 The improvement brought about by the additive niobium probably involves a different mechanism.
-High corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with formation of protective films.
+The high corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with the formation of protective films.

 See also: Zirconium